kili-technology/kili-python-sdk/docs/sdk/tutorials/inference_labels.md

     The model predicted BLACK but the human predicted RED for asset with id cleoicx8s0003h8vzbiaawl1j.

-You can also find the assets with most disagreement directly from the interface with the filter "Human/Model IoU".
+You can also find the assets with most disagreement directly from the interface with the "Human/Model IoU" filter.

 Low IoU indicates low agreement: